 What we like: Awesome price considering the spec package and capabilities.

-What we don’t: Consumer-direct customer support can be lacking.
+What we don’t: Consumer-direct availability and customer support can be lacking.

 In contrast to premium brands like Santa Cruz or Yeti, YT Industries has built its popularity around offering big-time value.
 The German-based manufacturer is the best-known direct-to-consumer company that forgoes the middleman (bike shops) and allows shoppers to purchase directly from their website.
-They’ve recently reworked their popular Jeffsy lineup, and the Core 2 29 base model is a screaming deal: you get quality Fox suspension components front and rear, a DT Swiss wheelset, dropper post, and top-performing Maxxis Minion tires for hundreds less than its competitors.
-And jumping up to their top-flight Core 4 model ($4,999) will get you components typically found on bikes that cost thousands of dollars more.
+The Jeffsy is their popular trail/all-mountain offering, and the Core 2 29 base model is a screaming deal: You get quality Fox suspension components front and rear, a DT Swiss wheelset, dropper post, and top-performing Maxxis Minion tires for hundreds less than its competitors.
+And jumping up to their top-flight Core 4 model ($5,199) will get you components typically found on bikes that cost thousands of dollars more.

 What are you giving up by shopping from a consumer-direct company?
-For one, inventory is hit-or-miss, and at the time of publishing, many sizes and colors are multiple months out.
-In addition, there are reports of poor customer service and it can be difficult to get replacement frame parts as bike shops generally don’t stock them.
+For one, inventory is hit-or-miss, and at the time of publishing, many sizes and colors are multiple months out (or unavailable altogether).
+In addition, it can be difficult to get replacement frame parts as bike shops generally don’t stock them.
 Moreover, buying online means you don’t get a chance to test ride the bike before throwing down some serious cash.
 But for those who prioritize saving money and are willing to take on a little extra risk, the YT is an enticing option and a solid value.
-Finally, if you prefer the more traditional approach, Giant’s Trance and Trance X lines offer a number of options under $3,500.
+For another direct-to-consumer option, check out Commencal’s Meta TR (starting at $2,500), which also outperforms its modest price tag.

 See the YT Jeffsy Core 2